JTOne123/Global-Name-Sorter/README.md

 GlobalX Coding Assessment
-- [ ] how your code communicates it's purpose clearly and with empathy
+- [x] how your code communicates it's purpose clearly and with empathy
-- [ ] caring about how easy your code is to understand and navigate
+- [x] caring about how easy your code is to understand and navigate
 - [x] your ability to compose quality code that adheres to SOLID principles
 - [x] how you write tests.
 - [x] best effort
 - [X] a solution that you are proud of.
 - [x] Build a name sorter
 - [x] Given a set of names, order that set first by last name, then by any given names
-- [ ] A name must have at least 1 given name and may have up to 3 given names.
+- [x] A name must have at least 1 given name and may have up to 3 given names.

-## Example
 - [x] Given a a file called unsorted-names-list.txt containing the following list of names;
-- [x] Executing the program in the following way;
+- [x] Executing the program in the following way; name-sorter ./unsorted-names-list.txt
-name-sorter ./unsorted-names-list.txt
 - [x] Should result the sorted names to screen;
 - [x] and a file in the working directory called sorted-names-list.txt containing the sorted names.
 - [x] a list with a thousand names.
 - [x] available for review on github.
 - [x] names should be sorted correctly.